 It can be a challenge to meet the FTC's CAN-SPAM Act requirement for a physical address if you work from home or don't have an actual office.
 If you don't want to use your home address in your email campaigns but don't have an office address, there may be alternative addresses you can use, as long as you're able to receive mail there.

-Below, you'll learn about a few ideas that have worked for Mailchimp users in the past.
+In this article, you'll learn about a few ideas that have worked for Mailchimp users in the past.
 Please note these are suggestions and we recommend you speak with a professional to determine if the address you want to use fits CAN-SPAM's valid postal address requirement.

 - Business Managers or Other Representation